Joey Logano: 2019: Title defense

 Logano then qualified 4th at Dover.
 He won Stage 1 ahead of teammate Keselowski.
 He finished seventh, extending his stretch of Top 10 finishes to four.
 In the standings though, he is second, five points behind leader Kyle Busch after having decreased it since Richmond.
-Logano qualified 20th at Kansas but failed pre-race inspection so he started 30th.
-During the first 10 laps, Logano had already gained about 10 spots.
-He finished 10th in the first stage and finished 15th, 1 lap down, however, though, Kyle Busch, the points leader after Dover, finished 30th, and as a result, Logano took the lead in points.
+Logano qualified twentieth at Kansas but failed pre-race inspection so he started 30th.
+During the first ten laps, Logano had already gained about 10 spots.
+He finished tenth in the first stage and finished fifteenth, one lap down, however, though, Kyle Busch, the points leader after Dover, finished 30th, and as a result, Logano took the lead in points.

 With his two wins, Logano made his way into the playoffs.
-At the Charlotte Roval, he overcame a collision with a tire barrier to finish 10th and advance to the Round of 12.
+At the Charlotte Roval, he overcame a collision with a tire barrier to finish tenth and advance to the Round of 12.
 At Dover, Logano was forced to head to the garage before the opening laps to have a busted rear axle fixed.
 He returned to the race 24 laps down and was criticized by Denny Hamlin for racing the lead cars hard.
 At Martinsville, Hamlin collided with Logano on turn four, squeezing Logano into the outside wall and causing him to lose a tire and spin out two laps later.
 Despite the damage, Logano finished eighth.
 After the race, Logano and Hamlin discussed the incident before Logano slapped Hamlin's right shoulder, sparking a fight between the two.
 NASCAR suspended Dave Nichols Jr., the No. 22 team's tire technician, for one race for pulling Hamlin down to the ground during the altercation.
 Logano's Title defense ended after being eliminated in the Round of 8 despite finishing ninth at Phoenix, with Hamlin and eventual Champion Kyle Busch ultimately beating him out for the remaining Championship 4 spots by winning the race and finishing 2nd respectively.
 At Homestead, Logano finished fifth in the race and the final points standings, the highest in points among non-Championship 4 drivers.
 Logano also was running at the finish in every single race in 2019, alongside Ty Dillon as the only two to accomplish the feat.